rewe-digital-incubator/kata-train-reservation/README.md

 # Kata: Train Reservation

-This repository provides the description of the [Train Reservation Kata](https://github.com/emilybache/KataTrainReservation) from Emily Bache and setup code for the two upstream services "Booking Reservation Service" and "Train Data Service".
+This repository provides the description of the [Train Reservation Kata](https://github.com/emilybache/KataTrainReservation) from Emily Bache and setup code for the two upstream services "Booking Reference Service" and "Train Data Service".

 ## Kata Description